-The winner will be commissioned to produce a new site-specific solo exhibition at Fondazione Merz.
+As the winning artist, Barrada will be commissioned to produce a new site-specific solo exhibition at Fondazione Merz, Turin in 2024.